OpenEnergyPlatform/academy/docs/tutorials/99_other/oemetadata.md

 ![Topics](images/oemetadata/03_Resources_Topics_1.jpeg)
 You can provide language tag(s) for all languages used in your data, inculding the table and the OEMetadata dataset.
 You can add multiple languages by clicking on the `+Language` right next to the headline `Language`.
 Note: Please use the required standard (IETF (BCP47)).
 ![Language](images/oemetadata/04_Resources_Languages.jpeg)
 Under `Subject` you can provide subjects which describe your data.
-You can add subjects by clicking on the `+ Subject`.
+You can add subjects by clicking on the `+Subject`.
 In the Name-field please provide the human readable name of the subject, e.g. energy.
 In the Path-field please provide the corresponding URL to the OEO, e.g. https://openenergy-platform.org/ontology/oeo/OEO_00000150.
 Note: Subjects help other users to find your data and know what it is about.
 ![Subject](images/oemetadata/05_Resources_Subject_1.jpeg)
 Additionally to the Subjects you can also provide `Keywords`.
 These don't have to be defined in the OEO, but can help to describe the content of your data even more precisly.
 The Keywords make it also possible to filter the tables in the [OEO Database](https://openenergyplatform.org/dataedit/schemas).
 ![Keywords](images/oemetadata/06_Resources_Keywords_1.jpeg)